 - X-ray: Small doses of radiation are used to make pictures of the bones in your neck and spine.

 - Computerized tomography (CT) scan: Several X-rays are taken from different angles and put together to show more information than is on a single X-ray.

 - Magnetic resonance imaging (MRI) scan: Powerful magnets and radio waves are used to make detailed images of your head, neck, and spine.

-He also may suggest a "nerve block."
+They also may suggest a "nerve block."
 This is a shot done by a specialist that puts numbing medicine into certain nerves in the back of your head.
 If the pain goes away with the nerve block, it means your headache is probably caused by a problem with nerves in your neck.
 Nerve block is also one way to treat CH.

 Your doctor also may have you move your head and neck a certain way to see what's painful for you.
-He may press on certain areas of your neck to see if that causes a headache.
+They may press on certain areas of your neck to see if that causes a headache.